Maxklos/WeatherProjekt/README.md

 # WeatherProjekt

-Reading Sensor data with a Raspberry Pi Zero and uploading this data on a server to further analysis.
+Reading Sensor data with a Raspberry Pi Zero and transmitting this data on a server to further analysis.
+The Transmission is done via a TCP Socket between the Raspberry Pi Zero and another Linux Machine (Most likely a Raspberry Pi 3) in the same LAN.

 ##Team